Skip To Main Content

 • Physical Education

-PE Dance Elective - Advanced (5720)
+PE Dance - Advanced (5720 - year) (5724 - sem)

 Recommendation: Successful completion of a full year of both Beginning and Intermediate Dance.